What to do if your home insurance is refused or cancelled

 2. Subsidence

 Some insurance providers won’t insure properties that have previously had subsidence issues.
-Others might charge you a higher premium or impose a higher excess.
+Others might charge you a higher premium or impose a higher excess, which you’ll have to pay towards any claim you make.

 3. Disclosure issues

-If you’ve had a conviction during the year, changed your job or had a change in your financial circumstances, an insurance provider may no longer want to insure you as they might think there’s a higher risk of you not paying your premiums.
+If you’ve had a conviction during the year, changed your job or had a change in your financial circumstances, an insurance provider may no longer want to insure you.
+They might think there’s a higher risk of you not paying your premiums.

 What to do if you’ve been refused home insurance cover